ga-wdi-quizzes/week-08/README.md

 Of the three following options, which is the most "correct" way of organizing the files that make up an Angular app?
 Why is this option considered "better" than the other two?

 **Your answer:**
+B, because files are organized by the module to which they belong.
+All artists js and html files are together, and all songs js and html files are together.
 > ...